Customers may ask you to provide personal information—including sensitive personal information— to get the insights they need.

 - Religious or philosophical beliefs

-You can always accept, decline, or quit any test that becomes available to you, based on your comfort level.
+You can always accept, decline, or quit any test based on your comfort level.
 Declining or quitting a test that asks for personal information will not prevent you from being invited to other tests and will not impact your contributor score.

 Am I required to take or complete a test that asks for my personal information?

-No. You can accept, decline, or quit any test that becomes available to you, based on your comfort level.
-However, please take the time to carefully review any listed screener requirements before you choose to accept a test.
+No. You can accept, decline, or quit any test based on your comfort level.
+However, please take the time to carefully review any listed screener requirements before you decide to accept a test.

 Is there information I should never share?